mchirino89/mchirino89.github.io/pages/portfolio.md

 ## 📱 MatchWord

 My most recent side project, 2022 is been all MatchWord coding during free time for me.
-The game mechanics is a simple as they come: form as many words as possible before the time runs up, dragging your finger aroun in ANY and ALL directions.
+The game mechanics is as simple as they come: form as many words as possible before the time runs up, dragging your finger aroun in ANY and ALL directions.

 ![Match word marketing][MatchWordMarketing]